ltfranks/LNN-Sharks/README.md

 ![Capture](https://github.com/user-attachments/assets/0787296b-605c-470d-8d40-5bcec76cd4d5)

-LNN-Sharks is a project focused on leveraging Liquid Time-Constant Networks (LTCs) to analyze and predict patterns in shark imagery.
+LNN-Sharks is a project focused on Liquid Time-Constant Networks (LTCs) to analyze and predict patterns in shark imagery.
 The repository contains code and resources for processing the SharkSpotting dataset.

 ## Dataset

-The SharkSpotting dataset is utilized for training and evaluating models.
+The SharkSpotting dataset is utilized to train and evaluate models.
 Key features include:

 - **Total Images**: 6,953 images.
 - **Median Image Dimensions**: 640x640.